 \subsection{Intermediate results}

-\paragraph{GPT-4 Turbo is able to parse explanations well for summarization but not for medical suggestion.}

-Annotators find that the LLM successfully breaks down explanations with 96\% and 57\% accuracy for news summarization and medical suggestion respectively.
+\paragraph{GPT-4 Turbo is able to parse explanations well for summarization but not for medical suggestion.} Annotators find that the LLM successfully breaks down explanations with 96\% and 57\% accuracy for news summarization and medical suggestion respectively.
 For medical suggestion errors, the LLM either fails to identify a key detail or extracts an atomic unit incorrectly (extracted a unit it should not have or classified it as the incorrect type of information).
-A detailed break down of parsing errors is provided in appendix \ref{app:explanation_parsing}.
+Further investigation reveals that errors often involve minor details whereas the main points are successfully extracted (see Appendix \ref{app:explanation_parsing}).

-\paragraph{GPT-4 Turbo is able to generate simulatable counterfactuals for summarization but not for medical suggestion.}

-While almost all ($74/76$) generated counterfactuals are deemed simulatable in the summarization setting, only slightly more than half are for medical suggestion ($52/90$).
-Most non-simulatable counterfactuals for medical suggestion contain $0.4-0.8$ of the atomic units of the explanation, indicating that counterfactual generation is more difficult in this setting.
-The distribution of generated counterfactuals, bucketed by the proportion of atomic units that appear is provided in appendix \ref{app:cf_gen_simulatability}.
+\paragraph{GPT-4 Turbo is able to generate simulatable counterfactuals for summarization but not for medical suggestion.} While almost all ($74/76$) generated counterfactuals are deemed simulatable in the summarization setting, only slightly more than half are for medical suggestion ($52/90$).
+Most of these non-simulatable counterfactuals contain $0.4-0.8$ of the atomic units of the explanation, indicating that counterfactual generation is more challenging in this setting.
+The distribution of generated counterfactuals, sorted by the proportion of atomic units that appear is shown in Appendix \ref{app:cf_gen_simulatability}.